drdaemos/xc5-docs/en/basics/creating_new_page.md

     ```php
         protected function getDefaultTemplate()
         {
-            return 'modules/Tony/PageDemo/page/tony_custom/body.tpl';
+            return 'modules/Tony/PageDemo/page/tony_custom/body.twig';
         }
     ```

     The `getDefaultTemplate()` method defines what template will be used in order to output the content.
 The template path can be whatever you prefer.

 5. Now it is time to create the template defined in the `getDefaultTemplate()` method, so it would display **Hello world!** text.
-We are creating the `<X-Cart>/skins/admin/en/modules/Tony/PageDemo/page/tony_custom/body.tpl` file with the following content:
+We are creating the `<X-Cart>/skins/admin/modules/Tony/PageDemo/page/tony_custom/body.twig` (`<X-Cart>/skins/admin/en/modules/Tony/PageDemo/page/tony_custom/body.tpl` for 5.2.x) file with the following content:

     ```php
     Hello world!